saurav-22/aws-ec2-spot-fleet-automation/README.md

 - Wait for an instance assignment

+- Run UserData script to install packages

 - Retrieve the instance Public IP

-- Wait for SSH (22) to be reachable
+- Wait for SSH (22) to be reachable (This will not work in case of batch file)

 - SSH into the instance automatically